Dimercel/listopia/README.md

 #### head `(list &optional (default nil))`

 Extract the first element of a list.
-If list is empty, returns default value.
+If list is empty, returns DEFAULT value.

 ```common-lisp
 (head '(1 2 3)) ;; => 1